-The Fund is open for subscriptions / redemptions every business day (each a "Dealing Day") and performs valuations every Monday and Wednesday (each a "Valuation Day").
-The "cut off" time for subscriptions / redemptions is 1:00pm of every Valuation Day.
-In case the Valuation and Dealing Day happen to fall on a day which is a public holiday in the Kingdom of Saudi Arabia, the Valuation, Dealing and Redemption Day will be on the immediate next Valuation and Dealing Day.
+The Fund is open for subscriptions / redemptions every business day (each a "Dealing Day") and performs valuations every business day (each a "Valuation Day"), except for the public holidays.
+In case the Valuation and Dealing Day is an official holiday in the Kingdom of Saudi Arabia, the Fund's assets are valued and the subscription / redemption requests are executed on the following Valuation and Dealing Day.
+The "cut off" time for the subscriptions / redemptions is 1:00 pm of every Valuation Day.
 The unit price on subscription or the unit price on redemption is represented in the Net Assets (Equity) Value ("NAV") per unit calculated by the administrator on the next Valuation Day on which the units were subscribed or redeemed for.

-The NAV of the Fund for the purpose of purchase or redemption of units is calculated by subtracting from the value of the Fund's total assets value the amount of the Fund's total liabilities.
+The NAV of the Fund for the purpose of purchase or redemption of units is calculated by subtracting from the value of the total Fund's assets value the amount of the Fund's total liabilities.
 The unit price is determined by dividing such resulting figure by the total number of outstanding units on the relevant Valuation Day.
 The unit price upon commencement of subscriptions was SAR 10.